agda/agda/doc/user-manual/tools/package-system.rst

 You can find out the precise location of the ``libraries`` file by calling ``agda -l fjdsk Dummy.agda`` at the command line and looking at the error message (assuming you don't have a library called ``fjdsk`` installed).

+Note that if you want to install a library so that it is used by default, it must also be listed in the ``defaults`` file (details below).

 Using a library
 ---------------